augustss/verse-semantics/Book/docs/12_modules.md

 In the context of game development, modules allow you to separate different aspects of your game logic into manageable, reusable pieces.
 For example, you might have one module for player inventory management, another for combat mechanics, and yet another for UI interactions.
 Each module encapsulates its own functionality while exposing only the necessary interfaces to other parts of your code.

-The module system in Verse is designed to support the vision of a persistent, shared Metaverse where code can be published once and used by anyone, anywhere, with confidence that it will continue to work even as the original author updates and improves it.
+The module system is designed to support the vision of a persistent, shared Metaverse where code can be published once and used by anyone, anywhere, with confidence that it will continue to work even as the original author updates and improves it.
 This is achieved through strict backward compatibility rules and a global namespace system that ensures every piece of published code has a unique, permanent address.

 Each module is intrinsically linked to the file system structure of your project.
 When you create a folder in your Verse project, that folder automatically becomes a module.
 The module's name is simply the folder's name, making the relationship between your file organization and your code organization completely transparent.